ilsegaertner/DatePickerApp/README.md

 ### Tooltip Implementation and Customization

-**Context**: Implementing dynamic tooltips for specific dates required an innovative approach to meet the project requirements effectively.
+**Context**: Implementing dynamic tooltips for specific dates required an innovative approach to meet the project requirements.

 **Action**: